Applying For A Certificate Of Appointment Of Estate Trustee

 As of January 1, 2020, the Ontario government eliminated the estate administration tax for the first $50,000 of an estate.

 Real estate in Ontario

 Property held by the deceased in another name

 Goods, intangibles, business interests, and insurance, if proceeds are left to the estate

 The following are not included when calculating the value of the estate and the applicable tax:

 Loans and interest payments

 To calculate the amount of estate administration tax for a specific estate, use an estate administration tax calculator.

-An application for a certificate of appointment of estate trustee without a Will is an essential and formal approval process.
-Without it, the estate lacks a trustee and may not be managed and administered in its best interest.
-The process involves filing necessary forms to the Superior Court of Justice and paying the estate administration tax.
+An application for a Certificate of Appointment of estate trustee without a Will is an essential and formal approval process.
+Without it, the estate lacks a trustee and practically can't be administered.
+As mentioned, the process involves filing necessary forms to the Superior Court of Justice and paying the estate administration tax.

 For more information about applying for a certificate of estate trustee appointment in your province, visit: